erikedin/Behavior.jl/README.md

     `features/steps/*.jl`.
 Going forward, all feature files and all step files will be read of course.

-- Scenario Outlines are parsed, but cannot be executed.
 - Presenting the results of scenarios is very rudimentary.
 - No setup or teardown functions.